 How long does alcohol withdrawal last?

-If you are asking yourself any of these questions, it’s important to know that alcohol withdrawal at home can be risky —even fatal.
-We don’t recommend withdrawing at home alone, but for informational purposes we’ve put together an alcohol withdrawal timeline to help you understand what symptoms a heavy drinker can expect when they suddenly stop (or significantly reduce) their alcohol intake.
+If you’re asking yourself any of these questions, it’s important to know that alcohol withdrawal at home can be risky —even fatal.
+We don’t recommend withdrawing at home alone, but we’ve put together an alcohol withdrawal timeline to help you understand what symptoms a heavy drinker can expect when they suddenly stop (or significantly reduce) their alcohol intake.

 Alcohol Withdrawal Symptoms / Alcohol Withdrawal Syndrome (AWS)

-Alcohol withdrawal symptoms, also known as alcohol withdrawal syndrome (AWS) can range from mild anxiety to severe hallucinations and seizures.
+Alcohol withdrawal symptoms can range from mild anxiety to severe hallucinations and seizures.
 People who drink heavily on a daily basis are at a high risk for withdrawal symptoms, which can manifest anywhere from five hours to a few days after your last drink.

 A noticeable lack of mental clarity may persist for weeks.
 During this time, it is important to refrain from sugar consumption, if possible.
 Cravings for sugar during withdrawal are normal, but this is because sugar causes the same types of insulin spikes as alcohol.
 Consuming sugar during detox can actually put you at a higher risk for relapse.

 Some people withdrawing from alcohol experience an additional wave of more severe symptoms, typically within 12-24 hours after their last drink.
 These individuals generally have a prolonged history of drinking and tend to consume excessive amounts of alcohol.
 In some cases, they have experienced alcohol withdrawal symptoms before.